HomeBoard Resources

 Step 6: Trust the 45-day process

 A professionally managed transition takes approximately 45 days from contract execution to full onboarding.
-During that time your new management company coordinates records transfer, banking transition, vendor continuity, portal setup, and resident communication.
+Your new management company handles the execution — your board just needs to be available for decisions.

 See the Veritas 45-Day Transition System — step by step, day by day.